Can UBS Group AG (UBS) Remain Competitive?

 UBS’s Market Performance

-UBS stocks went down by -6.16% for the week, with a monthly drop of -17.35% and a quarterly performance of -21.12%, while its annual performance rate touched 3.65%.
-The volatility ratio for the week stands at 2.30% while the volatility levels for the past 30 days are set at 2.30% for UBS Group AG.
-The simple moving average for the period of the last 20 days is -6.41% for UBS stocks with a simple moving average of -12.30% for the last 200 days.
+UBS stocks went up by 1.08% for the week, with a monthly drop of -8.03% and a quarterly performance of -12.90%, while its annual performance rate touched 6.88%.
+The volatility ratio for the week stands at 1.75% while the volatility levels for the past 30 days are set at 2.21% for UBS Group AG.
+The simple moving average for the period of the last 20 days is -1.07% for UBS stocks with a simple moving average of -10.13% for the last 200 days.

-During the last 5 trading sessions, UBS fell by -6.16%, which changed the moving average for the period of 200-days by -5.25% in comparison to the 20-day moving average, which settled at $16.42.
-In addition, UBS Group AG saw -11.90% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, UBS rose by +1.08%, which changed the moving average for the period of 200-days by +0.82% in comparison to the 20-day moving average, which settled at $16.04.
+In addition, UBS Group AG saw -9.69% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for UBS